 His long and storied career can be summed up in a few words: a principled, fervent champion for those harmed by the negligence or intentional acts of corporations or others, in need of a strong legal voice.

 Mr. Sheller also has an ongoing dedication to representing clients injured by defective drugs.
 His representation of children injured by antipsychotic drugs was profiled on the CBS Evening News with Katie Couric.
 He recently filed cases in Pennsylvania and New Jersey on behalf of clients harmed by antipsychotic drugs Risperdal(R) and Invega(R).
 Boys and young men who took the drug developed gynecomastia, growth of breasts, requiring mastectomy removal.
 In addition to naming pharmaceutical companies, Mr. Sheller named the "ghostwriting" company who wrote the medical literature that promoted the drugs alleging they knew or should have known of the dangerous side effects.
 Naming the "ghostwriting" company puts corporations on notice they cannot obscure the risks of drugs by engaging a third party to write supposedly "impartial" medical articles.
 One of the first if not the first time, naming the "ghostwriters" demonstrates a creative approach to pharmaceutical product liability lawsuits.

-Mr. Sheller is currently mounting national class action on behalf of clients in pharmaceutical drug injury, Toyota motor vehicle owners in injury and diminished value actions and other matters.
+Mr. Sheller is currently mounting national class action on behalf of clients in pharmaceutical drug and medical device injury, whistleblower qui tam cases and other matters.

 In 2003 Mr. Sheller was named a finalist for the Trial Lawyer of the Year Award given by Trial Lawyers for Public Justice for discovering the light cigarette fraud and initiating the litigation strategy to remedy the deception.
 This innovative legal strategy resulted in a $10.1 billion verdict against Phillip Morris.

 Attorney Sheller was also invited and presented the Edward J. Ross Memorial Lecture in Litigation at the Temple University Beasley School of Law.
 His lecture, “Lawyering in Times of Saints and Evil-Doers,” reminded future lawyers to always lead with their conscience and to seek fairness and justice over personal gain.
 His talk highlighted by newsreels and video illustrated significant mileposts in his career.